Twisted Conjugacy in Linear Algebraic Groups II: Introduction

+A group $G$ is said to have the \emph{$R_\infty$-property} if $R(\varphi)=\infty$ for every automorphism $\varphi$ of $G$.
+The study of groups with this property has its origin in \cite{fh94}.
+The reader may refer to \cite{ft} for an overview and more literature.
+Some recent works in this direction include \cite{bdr}, \cite{ms2020}, \cite{timur19}, and \cite{gsw21}, where the $R_\infty$-property has been studied for twisted Chevalley groups, for the general and special linear groups over certain subrings of $\overline{\mathbb{F}_p}(t)$, for unitriangular groups over an integral domain, and for fundamental groups of geometric $3$-manifolds, respectively.
+In the realm of linear algebraic groups, an early instance of considering the notion of twisted conjugacy appears in \cite{gant}.
+The reader is urged to look at \cite{St}, \cite{mohr03}, \cite{mw04}, and \cite{springer} for a host of interesting results.

-In the realm of linear algebraic groups an early instance of considering the notion of twisted conjugacy appears in \cite{gant}.
-The reader is urged to look at \cite{St}, \cite{mohr03}, and \cite{springer} (to name a few) for a host of interesting results.
-A linear algebraic group $G$ over an algebraically closed field is said to have the \emph{algebraic $R_\infty$-property} if $R(\varphi)=\infty$ for every algebraic group automorphism $\varphi$ of $G$.
-In the sequel, an algebraic group will always mean a linear algebraic group over an algebraically closed field, an automorphism $\varphi$ of an algebraic group will mean an abstract automorphism such that $\varphi$ and $\varphi^{-1}$ are morphisms of the underlying affine variety of the group and the group of all such autommorphisms will be denoted by $\mathrm{Aut}(G)$.
-Also, the algebraic $R_\infty$-property will be called simply the $R_\infty$-property.
-In a previous paper \cite[Corollary 18]{bb}, it has been shown that if $G$ is an algebraic group such that its connected component $G^\circ$ is non-solvable then $G$ satisfies the $R_\infty$-property.
+A linear algebraic group $G$ over an algebraically closed field, is said to have the \emph{algebraic $R_\infty$-property} if $R(\varphi)=\infty$ for every algebraic group automorphism $\varphi$ of $G$.
+In the sequel an algebraic group will always mean a linear algebraic group over an algebraically closed field, an automorphism $\varphi$ of an algebraic group $G$, will mean an abstract automorphism such that $\varphi$ and $\varphi^{-1}$ are morphisms of the underlying affine variety of the group, and the group of all such automorphisms will be denoted by $\mathrm{Aut}_{\mathrm{alg}}(G)$.
+In a previous paper \cite[Corollary 18]{bb} it has been shown that if $G$ is an algebraic group such that its connected component $G^\circ$ is non-solvable, then $G$ has the algebraic $R_\infty$-property.
 The aim of the present paper is to study this property for solvable algebraic groups.

-In \secref{sg} we show that if $G$ is a connected solvable algebraic group which admits an automorphism $\varphi$ such that $R(\varphi)<\infty$ then the $\varphi$-twisted action is necessarily transitive (\thmref{solv}).
-From a theorem due to Steinberg (\cite[Theorem 10.1]{St}), it follows that if a connected algebraic group $G$ possesses the $R_\infty$-property then the fixed-point subgroup $G^\varphi$ is infinite for every automorphism $\varphi$ of $G$.
-We deduce that the condition is also sufficient (\thmref{iff}).
-In \secref{bor}, we prove that if $G$ a Borel subgroup of a semisimple algebraic group then it has the $R_\infty$-property (\thmref{borel}).
+In Section \ref{sg} we show that if $G$ is a connected solvable algebraic group which admits an automorphism $\varphi$ such that $R(\varphi)<\infty$, then the $\varphi$-twisted action is necessarily transitive (Theorem \ref{solv}).
+From a theorem due to Steinberg \cite[Theorem 10.1]{St} it follows that if a connected algebraic group $G$ has the algebraic $R_\infty$-property, then the fixed-point subgroup $G^\varphi$ is infinite for every automorphism $\varphi$ of $G$.
+We deduce that the condition is also sufficient (Theorem \ref{iff}).
+We also prove that if $G$ is a Borel subgroup of a semisimple algebraic group, then it has the algebraic $R_\infty$-property (Theorem \ref{borel}).